 How Do You Fix a Dislocated Shoulder?

 A dislocated shoulder is a medical emergency.
 If you are concerned that you may have a shoulder dislocation, go to the Emergency Department.
-There are videos and instructions online about how to fix it yourself but this is a BAD IDEA!
+There are videos and instructions online about fixing it yourself, but this is a BAD IDEA!
 If the shoulder is dislocated, there could also be a fracture or a compromised nerve or blood vessel.
 Trying to fix it yourself can result in serious medical issues.
 Remember, Mel Gibson was an actor.

 What is a Bankart Repair?

-When the shoulder dislocates anteriorly (to the front), the front part of the joint can become damaged.
+When the shoulder dislocates anteriorly (to the front), damage occurs to the front of the shoulder complex.
 This may include torn ligaments and cartilage or labrum.
 This is called a Bankart Lesion.
-If the front of the labrum tears, it may need to be reattached to the socket of the shoulder.
-If this happens, an orthopedic surgeon will reattach the front of the labrum back in place using anchors and sutures.
+If the front of the labrum tears, surgery to repair the labrum is what you may need.
+If this happens, an orthopedic surgeon will reattach the labrum’s front back in place using anchors and sutures.
 This is known as a Bankart Repair.
 A Bankart Repair can help to keep the shoulder from dislocating again.
 It also helps the shoulder to function better.

-If a Bankart Repair is performed, the patient will require Rehabilitation afterward to help restore proper movement and function in the shoulder.
+If a Bankart Repair is performed, the patient will require Rehabilitation to restore proper movement and function in the shoulder.

-What Do I Do if I My Shoulder Dislocates?
+What Do I Do if My Shoulder Dislocates?

-To schedule an appointment with a JOI Orthopedic Shoulder Doctor, call JOI-2000, schedule online, or click the link below.
+Finally, to schedule an appointment with a JOI Orthopedic Shoulder Doctor, call 904-JOI-2000, schedule online, or click the link below.